AuReMe/metage2metabo/docs/install.rst

 .. code:: sh

-    pip install m2m
+    pip install metage2metabo

 Installation with Docker
 ========================

-To create the image using the Dockerfile in the github repository (in recipes), you need a Pathway-Tools installer placed in the same folder than the dockerfile.
+To create the m2m image, use the Dockerfile found in `Recipes <https://github.com/AuReMe/metage2metabo/tree/master/recipes>`__ of the Github repository.
+Note that the Pathway-Tools installer needs to be placed in the same folder than the Dockerfile.
-The name of the file is currently hardcoded (so if you use another version it must be changed).
+The name of the installer file is currently hardcoded in the Dockerfile.
+Hence it must be changed should you use a different version of Pathway Tools.
+Please note that the following commands (especially due to the use of root privileges) apply to Linux OS.

 .. code:: sh

     # Launch docker.
     sudo systemctl start docker
     sudo docker build -t my_image .

 To launch the container in interactive mode: